ShirazAdam/RuntimeComposition.NET/README.md

 [![.NET](https://github.com/ShirazAdam/RuntimeComposition.NET/actions/workflows/dotnet.yml/badge.svg)](https://github.com/ShirazAdam/RuntimeComposition.NET/actions/workflows/dotnet.yml)

 A C# .NET 8 ASP.NET MVC web application demonstrating the concept of run time composition.
-Based on the original work that I did in the repository: https://github.com/ShirazAdam/Runtime-Composition.
+Based on the original work I did in .NET Framework 4.8.1 located at https://github.com/ShirazAdam/Runtime-Composition.

 This is an updated version for .NET 8 with ASP.NET MVC to showcase the same technique used in the .NET Framework 4.8.1.

 I have seen a few articles suggesting to use an explicit delegate which I'm not a fan of, however, these articles inspired me to modernise my [previous solution](https://github.com/ShirazAdam/Runtime-Composition) for .NET 8.

 The articles I'm referring to are: https://code-maze.com/aspnetcore-register-multiple-interface-implementations/